ittekiou/EgQE/docs/articles/SAW-AR-0_Gravitational-Lensing-as-a-Syntactic-Effect.md

 ## Footnote｜Relation to No-Signaling

 _No-signaling corresponds to limited local trace accessibility under global updates; the present framework preserves no-signaling by construction, as lag redistribution affects inference but does not introduce transmissible channels._

+*Note:* This reinterpretation remains compatible with no-signaling principles, as lag-projection redistributes inference across observational layers without introducing any locally controllable superluminal channels.

 ---